Toronto Symphony Orchestra: History

 By the 2006–2007 season, the subscriber base had increased to about 25,000, and the audience average capacity also increased to 84%.
-In November 2008, the orchestra reported its third consecutive year of budget surpluses, with average audience attendance of 88% (excluding concerts for schoolchildren), although the orchestra still retains overall debt of $8.9 million (Canadian).
+In November 2008, the orchestra reported its third consecutive year of budget surpluses, with average audience attendance of 88% (excluding concerts for schoolchildren), although the orchestra still retained overall debt of $8.9 million CAD in 2008.
+In 2022, the TSO ended the season with its first net surplus since 1979.

-In April 2015, controversy ensued after the TSO cancelled the appearance of Valentina Lisitsa, citing Twitter postings by her in relation to the conflict in Ukraine which were seen as conducive to 'public incitement of hatred' under the Criminal Code of Canada.
+In April 2015, controversy ensued after the TSO cancelled the appearance of Valentina Lisitsa, citing Twitter postings by her in relation to the war in Donbas which were seen as conducive to "public incitement of hatred" under the Criminal Code of Canada.

-In January 2017, the TSO announced its participation in the celebrations of the 150th anniversary of Canada, with a cross-country celebration of Canadian music and musicians to involve 40 orchestras and as many as 60 new commissions called "Canada Mosaic" and funded by the Canadian government.
+In January 2017, the TSO announced its participation in the celebrations of the 150th anniversary of Canada, with a cross-country celebration of Canadian music funded by the Canadian government.

 In May 2017, the TSO announced the return of Davis to the orchestra as its interim artistic director, beginning with the 2018-2019 season, for a period of two seasons.
-In April 2018, the TSO announced the appointment of Matthew Loden as its next chief executive officer (CEO), effective July 2018.
+In April 2018, the TSO announced the appointment of Matthew Loden as its chief executive officer (CEO), effective July 2018.

-In February 2018, Gustavo Gimeno first guest-conducted the TSO.
-On the basis of this appearance, the TSO announced the appointment of Gimeno as its next music director, effective with the 2020-2021 season, with an initial contract of 5 years.
+In February 2018, Gustavo Gimeno guest-conducted the TSO for the first time.
+On the basis of this appearance, the TSO announced the appointment of Gimeno as its next music director, effective in the 2020-2021 season, with an initial contract of 5 years.
+In July 2020, the TSO announced the cancellation of its originally scheduled 2020-2021 concert season, with plans for replacement concerts on a smaller scale in various Toronto venues, in the wake of the COVID-19 pandemic.

-In July 2020, the TSO announced the cancellation of its originally scheduled 2020-2021 concert season, with plans to be announced for replacement concerts on a smaller scale in various Toronto venues, in the wake of the COVID-19 pandemic.
-In July 2021, the TSO announced that Matthew Loden is to stand down as its CEO, effective 22 September 2021.
+In July 2021, the TSO announced that Matthew Loden was to stand down as its CEO, effective 22 September 2021.
 In January 2022, the TSO announced the appointment of Mark Williams as its next chief executive officer, effective April 2022.
 In November 2022, the TSO announced the extension of Gimeno's contract as its music director through 2030.